The Zimmer Program for partially hyperbolic actions: Consequences of assumptions in Theorem and Theorem

-Now we show that the accessibility assumption in Theorem \ref{abelian} implies condition \ref{fundamental1} in Theorem \ref{basic abelian}.
-We use the result from \cite{BW} that a partially hyperbolic, volume preserving center bunched diffeomorphism is ergodic.
-By the strong accessibility assumption in Theorem \ref{abelian}, the generic singular element is an accessible partially hyperbolic diffeomorphism.
-By Lemma \ref{lem: a bunch}, it is also center bunched.
-This implies ergodicity for the generic singular element in $\rm Ker \lambda$, which implies directly \ref{fundamental1}.
+We use here the result by Burns-Wilkinson \cite{BW} that a partially hyperbolic, volume preserving center bunched diffeomorphism is ergodic.
+Namely, by the super accessibility assumption, for any $\lambda\in \Delta$ there exists $a\in \ker\lambda$ such that $a$ acts on $X$ as an accessible partially hyperbolic diffeomorphism.
+By Lemma \ref{Ec center bunching}, it is also center bunched.
+Thus by \cite{BW} we get ergodicity of this element with respect to invariant volume, and therefore topological transitivity of $\ker \lambda$ actions i.e. the property \ref{FA1} holds.